 After giving you all of perks of having a mentor, I am going to give you a few words of caution.
 First of all, there are a lot of beekeepers out there, and all of them want to help.
 Their hearts are in the right place, but they don’t have the experience to be offering advice to others.

 It is important to find someone you trust.
 It is equally important to find someone with experience.
 Your neighbor who started beekeeping last year may not be a good mentor.
 Thank them for their advice, take it if you feel right about it, and by all means seek a more experienced opinion if you have any doubts.

 A bad mentor can cost you more time, money, and heartache than not having a mentor at all.
 But, don’t let this be an excuse not to try and find someone.
 There are a lot of good people out there, and it would be unwise not to find a mentor to consult.

 I believe that a good mentor is a luxury, not a necessity.
-A mentor is not necessary to learn to manage your bees.
+A mentor is not needed to learn how to manage bees.
 However, I still recommend new beekeepers get a mentor.
 The reason is that there are too many benefits not to have one.
+Why wouldn’t you?

 I am an example of someone who did not have a mentor in the beginning.
 But, eventually I found some good people to point me in the right direction.
 The mentors I have now are people that I have developed relationships with.
-These are individuals I can trust, and many of them I have never met in person.
+These are individuals I can trust.
+A few of them I have never even met in person.

 If you are a new beekeeper, it wouldn’t hurt to find a mentor of some kind.
 Develop some good relationships with other beekeepers, and remember that not all mentors are created equal.